Actavis Pharmaceuticals & Their Medications

 Who is Actavis Inc in the United States?

-Actavis, Inc. was a global pharmaceutical company that was involved in the development, manufacture, and distribution of its own brand named pharmaceuticals as well as the manufacture and distribution of generic pharmaceutical products, particularly a number of generic products from a company it had acquired, Watson Pharmaceuticals.
+Actavis, Inc. was a global pharmaceutical business that was involved in the development, manufacturing, and distribution of its own brand named pharmaceuticals as well as the manufacture and distribution of generic pharmaceutical products, particularly a number of generic products from a company it had acquired, Watson Pharmaceuticals.
 The company marketed a number of prescription and over-the-counter medications.
 Its global headquarters was in Dublin, Ireland, and its headquarters in the United States was in New Jersey.

 In June 2015, Actavis PLC changed its name to Allergan PLC to continue the operations associated with its brand products but announced that its generic products would continue under the Actavis label.
 The company is still known as Actavis, Inc. in Europe and Canada.
 In August 2016, Actavis Generics was acquired by Teva Pharmaceutical Company.
+Therefore, Actavis now operates as Allergan PLC under the ownership of Teva Pharmaceuticals.

 Medicines: What Medications Do Actavis, Inc. Sell?